Blackpool: Talbot Gateway

 The first phase of Talbot Gateway was completed in 2014 with the opening of the Number One Bickerstaffe Square council office, a supermarket and a refurbished multi-storey car park, and public spaces.
+Bickerstaffe Square is named for Sir John Bickerstaffe, who was pivotal in Blackpool's early development.

 Phase two, including a new Holiday Inn and a tram terminal for the extended tramway between North Pier and North Station, began construction in 2021 and opened in May 2024.
 But new ground floor retail units were released in July 2023.

 Construction started in February 2023 on new government offices as part of phase three of Talbot Gateway, and 3,000 Department for Work and Pensions staff are due to be relocated to the town after an expected completion date of March 2025.

 In January 2023, Blackpool and Wyre councils were awarded £40 million from the government's Levelling-Up Fund for a new education campus as part of phase four of Talbot Gateway.
 The campus will provide a new carbon-neutral base for Blackpool and The Fylde College.
 This will involve "relocating" the existing Park Road campus which is considered to present challenges including dated infrastructure.
 The future of the 1937 building on Palatine Road – designed by civic architect JC Robinson for Blackpool Technical College and School of Art – is unknown.